wendyyng/Biddr/README.md

 - Installation

 ## Summary
-Biddr is an auctions app that allows users to create auctions and place bids.
+Biddr is an auction app that allows users to create auctions and place bids.

 ## Technologies Used: